Henry I of England: Count of the Cotentin, 1088–90

 Henry quickly established himself as count, building up a network of followers from western Normandy and eastern Brittany, whom the historian John Le Patourel has characterised as "Henry's gang".
 His early supporters included Roger of Mandeville, Richard of Redvers, Richard d'Avranches and Robert Fitzhamon, along with the churchman Roger of Salisbury.
 Robert attempted to go back on his deal with Henry and re-appropriate the county, but Henry's grip was already sufficiently firm to prevent this.
 Robert's rule of the duchy was chaotic, and parts of Henry's lands became almost independent of central control from Rouen.

-During this period, neither William nor Robert seems to have trusted Henry.
-Waiting until the rebellion against William Rufus was safely over, Henry returned to England in July 1088.
+During this period, neither King William nor Duke Robert seems to have trusted Henry.
+Waiting until the rebellion against William was safely over, Henry returned to England in July 1088.
 He met with the King but was unable to persuade him to grant him their mother's estates, and travelled back to Normandy in the autumn.
-While he had been away, however, Odo, Bishop of Bayeux, who regarded Henry as a potential competitor, had convinced Robert that Henry was conspiring against the duke with William Rufus.
+While he had been away, however, Odo, Bishop of Bayeux, who regarded Henry as a potential competitor, had convinced Robert that Henry was conspiring against the duke with William.
 On landing, Odo seized Henry and imprisoned him in Neuilly-la-Forêt, and Robert took back the county of the Cotentin.
 Henry was held there over the winter, but in the spring of 1089 the senior elements of the Normandy nobility prevailed upon Robert to release him.

 Although no longer formally the Count of Cotentin, Henry continued to control the west of Normandy.
 The struggle between his brothers continued.
-William Rufus continued to put down resistance to his rule in England, but began to build a series of alliances against Robert with barons in Normandy and neighbouring Ponthieu.
+William continued to put down resistance to his rule in England, but began to build a series of alliances against Robert with barons in Normandy and neighbouring Ponthieu.
 Robert allied himself with Philip I of France.
-In late 1090 William Rufus encouraged Conan Pilatus, a powerful burgher in Rouen, to rebel against Robert; Conan was supported by most of Rouen and made appeals to the neighbouring ducal garrisons to switch allegiance as well.
+In late 1090 William encouraged Conan Pilatus, a powerful burgher in Rouen, to rebel against Robert; Conan was supported by most of Rouen and made appeals to the neighbouring ducal garrisons to switch allegiance as well.

 Robert issued an appeal for help to his barons, and Henry was the first to arrive in Rouen in November.
 Violence broke out, leading to savage, confused street fighting as both sides attempted to take control of the city.
 Robert and Henry left the castle to join the battle, but Robert then retreated, leaving Henry to continue the fighting.
 The battle turned in favour of the ducal forces and Henry took Conan prisoner.
 Henry was angry that Conan had turned against his feudal lord.
 He had him taken to the top of Rouen Castle and then, despite Conan's offers to pay a huge ransom, threw him off the top of the castle to his death.
 Contemporaries considered Henry to have acted appropriately in making an example of Conan, and Henry became famous for his exploits in the battle.